mainCSG/custom-image-segmentation/README.md

 ### 4. Validate your model

 In order to validate your model's performance, you can inference the model on the `data/val` folder.
+It is recommended to first do it interactively using the `src/inference.ipynb` notebook.

 ### 5. Test your model

 With your model validated, you can inference the model on the `data/test` folder.
+It is recommended to first do it interactively using the `src/inference.ipynb` notebook.

-## Inference Existing Model
+## Inference Trained Model

 ### 1. Prerequisites